NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 - BB

 #### Industry
-- Selma Muhammad, Trustworthy AI consultant at Deloitte;
 - Laurens van der Maas, Data Scientist at AWS;
+- CC
+- DD

 #### Academia
 - Anne Meuwese, Professor in Public Law & AI at Leiden University
 - Hinda Haned [to be confirmed], Professor in Data Science at University of Amsterdam
 - Marlies van Eck, Assistant Professor in Administrative Law & AI at Radboud University
-- Emma Beauxis-Ausselet, Associate Professor Ethical Computing at University of Amsterdam
+- Emma Beauxis-Ausselet [to be confirmed], Associate Professor Ethical Computing at University of Amsterdam
 - Vahid Niamadpour, PhD-candidate in Linguistics at Leiden University
 - Floris Holstege, PhD-candidate in Explainable Machine Learning at University of Amsterdam